Indigenous Languages Spoken in Argentina: A Survey of NLP and Speech Resources: Conclusions

 \section{Conclusions}

-In this paper, we survey existing computational resources for the most spoken Indigenous languages in Argentina.
-To better comprehend the Indigenous language diversity, we present an overview of demographic data for the Indigenous Peoples most present in the country.
-Among the seven Indigenous language families considered in this work, we find that most NLP applications and resources are developed for the Quechua, Tupí-Guaraní, and Mapuche families, often in varieties different from those spoken in Argentina.
-In contrast, resources available for the other language families are quite scarce.
+In this paper, we survey computational resources for the most spoken Indigenous languages in Argentina.
+To better comprehend their language diversity, we present an overview of demographic data for the Indigenous Peoples most present in the country.
+Among the seven language families considered, we find that most NLP applications and resources are developed for the Quechua, Tupí-Guaraní, and Mapuche families, often in varieties different from those spoken in Argentina.